Somali Police Force: Criminal Investigation Division (CID)

-The CID, which operates throughout the country, handled investigations, fingerprinting, criminal records, immigration matters, and passports.
+The CID, which can operate throughout the country, handled investigations, fingerprinting and criminal records.

-The Criminal Investigation Department is fully part of the Somali Police Force and is essentially present in Mogadishu headquarters with some 180 officers (and 27 in the stations).
+The Criminal Investigation Department is fully part of the Somali Police Force and is headquartered in Mogadishu with some 180 officers (and 27 in the stations).

 The department is headed by a Director and a Deputy, who are assisted in their HQ by the directors of six CID divisions.

 Since 2019, the United Nations Office on Drugs and Crime (UNODC) has been assisting the CID to train investigators and establish and support specialized units through the UNODC Criminal Investigation Program for Somalia funded by the United States Department of State Bureau for International Narcotics and Law Enforcement Affairs.

 The objective of the Program is to enhance the investigation capacity of the Somali Police Force and CID, both at the Federal and Federal Member State level, to investigate serious and organized crime in accordance with international treaty obligations and standards, including the United Nations Convention against Transnational Organized Crime and the Protocols Thereto..

+The SPF also has a Criminal Investigative Division (CID) in Mogadishu.

-Somalia Coast Guard
+Somali Coast Guard

-The Somali Police Force (SPF) is currently only one of the two institutions which has legal authority for maritime law enforcement, the other being the Navy, up to 200 Nautical miles from the coastline, and has despite all odds tried to maintain its role in that area.
+The SPF is currently only one of the two southern Somali institutions which has legal authority for maritime law enforcement, the other being the Somali Navy, up to 200 Nautical miles from the coastline, and has tried to maintain its maritime law enforcement role.

-Six long-range patrol vessels (LRPVs) ordered from Atlantic Marine and Offshore Group in July 2013 as part of a larger contract to build up the Somali Coast Guard are expected to be delivered by the end of the year.
-The Atlantic Marine and Offshore Group will build, maintain and operate the coast guard fleet and will develop a coast guard training centre to train coast guard personnel, security officers and shore based support personnel.

-In Mogadishu the Atlantic Marine and Offshore Group will establish an operational base, including a ship repair facility.
+Six long-range patrol vessels (LRPVs) were ordered from Atlantic Marine and Offshore Group in July 2013 as part of a larger contract to build up the Somali Coast Guard.
+They were expected to be delivered by the end of the year.
+It was reported that the Atlantic Marine and Offshore Group would build, maintain and operate the coast guard fleet and would develop a coast guard training centre to train coast guard personnel, security officers and shore based support personnel.
+In Mogadishu the Atlantic Marine and Offshore Group were reported to be planning to establish an operational base, including a ship repair facility.

 Six Damen Stan 5009 patrol vessel long-range patrol vessels were ordered for Somalia in 2014.
 They will be equipped with high-speed off-shore interceptor boats.

-The Stan Patrol 5009 vessels are 50 metres long, have maximum speed of 30 knots and 18–26 crewmembers.
-They feature the innovative axe bow concept which cuts through waves rather than slamming over them for superior seakeeping performance.

 Somali Coast Guard operations will be managed in coordination with the Somali Coastguard Directorate.